Indonesia offers Tesla to build battery factory for electric vehicles - ExBulletin

 Indonesia offers Tesla to build battery factory for electric vehicles

-Indonesia has suggested US electric vehicle (EV) producer Tesla to build an electric vehicle battery factory in the country, Indonesia's Coordinating Investment Minister Luhut Binsar Pandjaitan said on May 20.
+Indonesia has suggested US electric vehicle (EV) producer Tesla to build an electric vehicle battery factory in the country, Indonesia's Coordinating Investment Minister Luhut Binsar Pandjaitan said.

-Hanoi (VNA) Indonesia has suggested US electric vehicle (EV) producer Tesla to build an electric vehicle battery factory in the country, Indonesia's Coordinating Investment Minister Luhut Binsar Pandjaitan said on May 20.
+Jakarta (VNA) – Indonesia has suggested US electric vehicle (EV) producer Tesla to build an electric vehicle battery factory in the country, Indonesian Investment Coordinating Minister Luhut Binsar Pandjaitan stressed.

-Earlier, Tesla (TSLA.O) CEO Elon Musk met President Joko Widodo in Bali, Indonesia, while they were attending the World Water Forum, the minister told reporters.
+Earlier, Tesla CEO Elon Musk met with President Joko Widodo in Bali, Indonesia, while they were attending the World Water Forum, the minister told reporters.

 The Indonesian government has set a goal of producing 600,000 electric vehicles by 2030 and expects that by 2027, electric vehicles and their associated components manufactured in Indonesia will have a localization rate of 60%.

-Billionaire Musk, who owns Tesla, SpaceX and social platform X, is in Bali, a resort island in Indonesia, to roll out the Starlink satellite internet service.
+Billionaire Musk, owner of Tesla, SpaceX and social platform X, is in Bali, a tourist island in Indonesia, to implement the Starlink satellite internet service.

-Pandjaitan said Widodo also asked Musk to consider investing in an AI center in the Southeast Asian country and for SpaceX to build a launch pad on the island of Biak in the Indonesian province of Papua, an offer the government has already made.
+Pandjaitan reported that Widodo also asked Musk to consider investing in an artificial intelligence center in the Southeast Asian country and for SpaceX to build a launch pad on Biak Island, in the Indonesian province of Papua, an offer the government had already made before. ./.

 |